Collective Arbitrage and the Value of Cooperation: Introduction

-We analyse the conditions under which a new type of Fundamental Theorem of Asset Pricing holds, that we label Collective FTAP (CFTAP).
+We analyse the conditions under which a new type of Fundamental Theorem of Asset Pricing (FTAP) holds, that we label Collective FTAP (CFTAP).
 Differently from the classical version, the CFTAP depends of course on the properties of the set of exchanges $\mcY$ and so we provide, in Sections 3 and 6, several versions of such a theorem.
-On the technical side, in the classical case the $\mathbf{NA}$ condition implies that the set $( K- L^{0 }_+(\Omega, \mathcal{F},P) )$ is closed in probability.
+On the technical side, in the classical case the $\mathbf{NA}$ condition implies that the set $( K- L^{0 }_+(\Omega, \mathcal{F},P) )$ is closed in probability, \cite{DS2006} Theorem 6.9.2.
 This property is paramount to prove the FTAP and the dual representation of the super-replication price.
-Analogously, in our collective setting we will need to show the closedness in probability of the set $K^\mathcal Y$ defined in \eqref{KyandCY}.
-We will show such closure under some specific assumptions on the set $\mathcal{Y}$ and under the assumption of $\mathbf{NCA(\mathcal{Y})}$.
-This technical part of the paper, in which some mathematical techniques are developed and others are adapted from the classical theory, is deferred to Section \ref{sec:Kyclosed}.\\
+Analogously, in our collective setting we need to show the closedness in probability of the set $K^\mathcal Y$ defined in \eqref{KyandCY}.
+We show such closure under some specific assumptions on the set $\mathcal{Y}$ and under the assumption of $\mathbf{NCA(\mathcal{Y})}$.
+This technical part of the paper, in which some mathematical techniques are developed and others are adapted from the classical theory, is deferred to Section \ref{sec:Kyclosed}.
+The key novel feature in the CFTAP is that equivalent martingale measures have to be replaced by vectors $(Q^1, \dots,Q^N)$ of equivalent martingale measures, one for each agent and her corresponding market, fulfilling in addition the polarity property